 Too little calcium can weaken bones

 If the body notices that not enough calcium is circulating in the blood, it will use hormones to reduce the amount put out by the kidneys in the urine.
 If not enough calcium is absorbed through the gastrointestinal tract, calcium will be taken from the bones.

 If your dietary intake of calcium is constantly low, your body will eventually remove so much calcium from the skeleton that your bones will become weak and brittle.

 Calcium needs vary throughout life

-The recommended dietary intake of calcium is different for people of different ages and life stages:
+The recommended dietary intake of calcium is different for people of different ages and life stages, including:

 People with special calcium needs

-It is important that people from these groups meet their calcium needs:
+It is particularly important that people from certain groups meet their calcium needs.
+These groups include:

-- Babies – bottlefed babies are estimated to need more than babies that are breastfed because the calcium in infant formula may not be absorbed as efficiently as that found in breast milk.
+- Babies – formula-fed babies are estimated to need more than babies that are breastfed, because the calcium in infant formula may not be absorbed as efficiently as that found in breastmilk.